 There several nuanced points to consider in this succinct job description.

-The Program Manager is Strategically Oriented
+The Program Manager is a Strategic Thinker

 In looking up and out, the program manager is focusing on the needs of the executives in their organization (looking upwards) and external stakeholders (looking outwards).
 This strategic perspective helps to identify environmental variables (such as those identified by PESTLE) and increases the focus on outcomes and closing performance gaps.